gaia-platform/GaiaPlatform/doc/ci_cd/docker_build_environment.md

 ```
 gdev run [target]
 ```

+This takes an immutable docker image and allows you to run a process in an isolated, mutable, ephemeral layer on top of the image (aka a container).

 ### Inspecting image environment
 You can drop into a container bash shell that has the entire build environment set up with